Texian Army: Demographics

 The early army was composed predominantly of Texas residents, with every municipality represented.
 Over 1,300 men volunteered for the army in October and November 1835.
 Of these, approximately 1,100–1,500 were residents of Texas, with an average date of emigration of 1830.
 Half of the men were married.
 Roughly 51% of them came from the Department of the Brazos, an area in central Texas which consisted of the colonies established by Stephen F. Austin and Green DeWitt, as well as some of the area granted to Sterling C. Robertson.
 An additional 15% of the volunteers were from the Department of Bexar, where most citizens were Tejano, and which was partially occupied by Mexican troops.
 Thirty-four percent of the volunteers came from the Nacogdoches district of far East Texas, an area where homes and families were not under threat.

-After the Texas victory in Bexar in early December, men began leaving the army and returning home.
+After the Texas victory in Bexar in early December, men began leaving the army and returning to their homes.
 By the end of February 1836, fewer than 600 men remained in the army.
 A total of 917 men served in the army for varying lengths of time in January – March 1836.
 In a sharp contrast from the army of a few months prior, these men were predominantly newcomers to Texas.
 The overwhelming majority—78%—had arrived from the United States since the outbreak of hostilities in October.
 They had an average age of 27, and almost two-thirds were single.
 Of the Texians who continued to participate, 57% were from the areas most at risk of Mexican attempts to reassert control over its national territory—Bexar, Gonzales, Matagorda and Jackson—despite the small population of these areas.
 When examined in the context of the political districts, 59% of the Texians were from the Brazos department and 23% from Bexar.

 The army suffered significant losses at the battles of the Alamo and Coleto.
 The provisional government passed conscription laws, which should have resulted in about 4,000 men joining the army.
 The laws were impossible to enforce due to the fact that most citizens had fled as part of the Runaway Scrape.
 By the Battle of San Jacinto on April 21, new commander Sam Houston had a total of 1,282 recruits in the army.
 Of these, about 250 were ill, at camp, or on scouting missions at the time of the battle.